 The Summer Holidays, and with them the main hiking season, are with us.
 Many hiking trails pass through summer pastures.
 The livestock owners have to ensure precautionary measures that maintain adequate protection for hikers and reduce the risk of accidents are in force.
 Specific recommendations and a supporting check-list are available (see below).

-Due to the Corona restrictions hiking is booming.
+Hiking is booming.
 Switzerland has some 65,000 kms of hiking trails, many of which are in areas where summer pastures exist.
 Numerous hikers and dog owners have little or no experience in dealing with cattle or herd guard dogs.
 Encounters with these animals therefore can range from adverse events to fatal accidents.

 Livestock owners are liable for damages that their animals cause, as long as it cannot be proven that the requisite supervision and safeguarding of the animals was not carried out (see details in the attached document ‘Ratgeber und Checkliste Mutterkuh Wanderwege’).
 This means that keepers of cattle and herd guard dogs must carry out a risk analysis, then implement appropriate measures, if hiking trails cross their grazing lands.
 The fencing system should be tailored to the animals in the pasture and the locality, as well as third parties, the number of herd protection dogs present and it must be regularly checked.